Description of NPrinting Resolver behavior:

 - Forcing resolver closures may be useful if engine machines have low RAM capability and/or in case of NP connections to Large* Qlik Applications.

-- "0" is Default Value - a resolver will be closed only if it is the best option based on current load and what the internal algorithm determines
+- "0" is Default Value/Default NPrinting Behavior: a resolver will be closed only if it is the best option based on current load and what the internal algorithm determines

-- "1" forces closure of all open resolvers when the system does not have open execution requests on them
+- "1" force closure of all open resolvers: when the system does not have open execution requests upon them

 - This policy may only be applied to NPrinting June 2018 or higher.
 Attempt to add this key/policy in earlier versions of NPrinting may cause system instability.